Thanatology: Death, Causes, Signs and Post-Mortem Changes

 Cellular death is the sequel to somatic death.
 Once the integrated organism stops, individual cells die at different rates depending on their oxygen demand and their access to anaerobic pathways.
 The standard teaching points are that corneal cells die in minutes (the basis of corneal harvesting having a two to six hour window), brain neurons die in three to seven minutes of anoxia, cardiac muscle cells die in about thirty minutes, and connective tissue cells can survive up to twenty-four hours.
 The cellular death window is the reason organ transplantation has the timelines it has.

 Brain death is the third and most legally fraught definition.
 The Harvard criteria (Ad Hoc Committee of the Harvard Medical School, 1968) defined brain death as irreversible coma plus absence of brainstem reflexes plus a flat EEG, observed over a defined period and after exclusion of hypothermia and CNS depressants.
 India adopted brain death as a legally recognised form of death through the Transplantation of Human Organs Act 1994 (now the Transplantation of Human Organs and Tissues Act after the 2011 amendment), specifically to make cadaveric organ donation legally possible.
-Brain death is certified by a panel of four doctors including a neurologist or neurosurgeon, in an institution registered for organ retrieval, with the certification recorded in Form 8 of the Act's rules.
+Brain death is certified by a panel of four doctors including a neurologist or neurosurgeon, in an institution registered for organ retrieval, with the certification recorded in Form 10 of the Act's rules (Form 8 is the family consent declaration, not the death certificate).

 | Type of death | What ceases | Reversibility | Legal status in India |